shreebitu/shreebitu.github.io/README.md

 But life had different plans.

-In **2021**, the laptop display broke.
-(Removing About My Fther), so buying a new laptop was very difficult.
+In **2021**, the laptop display broke. buying a new laptop was very difficult.
 Slowly… my coding dream faded away.

 During COVID, I passed Class 10 with 55% (SEBA), but I lost interest in studies.